Shakthi/threejs-shadertoy/README.md

 # THREE SHADERTOY
-A simple THREE.js template code that make use of [three-shadertoy-material](https://www.npmjs.com/package/three-shadertoy-material) to render on a mesh
+A simple THREE.js template code that make use of [three-shadertoy-material](https://www.npmjs.com/package/three-shadertoy-material) to render on a mesh.
+You can edit the sourcecode or load shaders dynamiclly using shadertoy.com Api.
+Type the url of shader from shadertoy.com.
+This is still an experimental feature.
+Only public+api shaders can be loaded dyanamically.
+Corresponding  npm module [three-shadertoy-material-loader](https://www.npmjs.com/package/three-shadertoy-material-loader).

 Here is the sample rendering by a  shadertoy code copied from https://en.wikipedia.org/wiki/Shadertoy (as of 31 Jul 18)